-A. The project team offered paper comment forms to attendees.
+A. The project t ered paper comment forms to a endees.
 A comment table was also set-up with paper comment forms and a QR code to scan and send in a comment online.
-Team members also spoke with attendees to answer questions and listen to their comments and concerns.
+Team members also spoke with a endees to answer ques ns and listen to their comments and concerns.